 Don’t want to watch the video?
 Well, below is a text version of what I talk about in the video above.
 Note, there is more information in the video above, but the text below will still tell you the basics of what you need to know.

-Here is exactly how you can find out which items in your inventory are going to be charged a LTSF on February 15th (and how much you’ll be charged per item):
+Here is exactly how you can find out which items in your inventory are going to be charged a LTSF on the 15th of each month (and how much you’ll be charged per item):